 Are doctors the only individuals liable?

-Medical malpractice lawsuits are often more complicated than personal injury lawsuits.
+Medical malpractice and medical negligence lawsuits are often more complicated than personal injury lawsuits.
 With a personal injury lawsuit, it is typically easy to determine whose actions caused an injury.

 Yet with medical malpractice lawsuits, it might not be clear who is responsible for negligible treatment that results in an injury.
 In fact, several people and even different entities can be found to have committed medical malpractice.

 Aside from doctors, the following people and entities that can be liable for medical malpractice include:

 - Nurses, other hospital staff, and hospitals

 Essentially, anyone that is a medical practitioner, and sometimes even their employers, might be liable for medical malpractice.
 Thus, doctors are not the only parties responsible in a medical malpractice lawsuit.